UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: Discussion

-\paragraph{UMMs as Intrinsic Prompt Models.} Modern online T2I systems employ a dedicated ``prompt model'' to rewrite instructions before image synthesis (e.g., Qwen-Image~\footnote{\url{https://qwen-image.ai}}), highlighting prompt optimization as a practical component of T2I pipelines.
-A key advantage of UMMs is that they can perform this refinement internally, without depending on an external LLM.
+\textbf{UMMs as Intrinsic Prompt Models.} Modern online T2I systems employ an external ``prompt model'' to rewrite instructions before image synthesis (e.g., Qwen-Image~\footnote{\url{https://qwen-image.ai}}), highlighting prompt optimization as a practical component of T2I pipelines.
+A key advantage of UMMs is that they can perform this refinement end-to-end, without depending on an external LLM.
 To quantify this capability, we compare Bagel's self-generated refined prompts with external prompt models based on Qwen2.5-7B, Qwen3-8B, and Qwen3-235B-A22B.
 As shown in Fig.~\ref{fig:prompt_rewriter}, Bagel outperforms its LLM backbone Qwen2.5-7B and achieves performance comparable to stronger prompt models, including Qwen3-8B and Qwen3-235B-A22B.
-These results suggest that UMMs are native self-prompt models, offering a unified alternative to the conventional prompt-rewrite-then-generate pipeline.
+These results suggest that UMMs are native self-prompt models, offering a promising end-to-end alternative to the two-stage prompt-rewrite-then-generate pipeline.